Bg

 Although toddlers love their independence, they thrive on routine.
 Having a consistent bedtime routine helps your child know what to expect, and helps them feel confident and in control.
 The average bedtime routine at this age is typically 30 - 45 minutes long.

-A typical routine consists of a bath, brushing teeth, putting on pajamas, saying goodnight to everyone, reading a book or two, and singing lullabies.
+A typical routine consists of a bath, brushing teeth, putting on pajamas, saying goodnight to everyone, reading a book or two, turning on , and singing lullabies.
 When planning bedtime, work backward from your child needing time to fall asleep (about 10 - 20 minutes), plus time for the routine itself.
 For independent toddlers, add in extra time for the tasks they like to do themselves that inevitably take twice as long.

 If it’s taking longer than 10 - 20 minutes for your child to fall asleep, consider adjusting the awake period before bed.
 Other reasons it may be taking your toddler a long time to fall asleep include evening sugar intake, light entering the room, or distractions such as toys in the crib.